mavilam/mavilam-minimal/README.md

 It is very clean theme.
 For the initial visualization of the home add a greeting text to _config.yml, it will add a title with this text to the home page.
 To complete the web you have to add your desired pages and customized it with the layouts availables.
-There are layouts to basic page (layout: page), feed (layout: feedpage) and feedpost (layout: post)
+There are layouts to basic page (layout: page), feed (layout: feedpage) and feedpost (layout: post) There are no links in the header for surfing in the site, I prefer to let that space clean and link the sections in the body

 ## Contributing